-1.1 M&G INVESTMENT FUNDS (3) is an open-ended investment company with variable capital, incorporated in England and Wales under registered number IC 117 and authorised by the Financial Conduct Authority with effect from 8 August 2001.
-The Company has been established for an unlimited duration.
-The FCA reference number for M&G Investment Funds (3) is 195281.

-The Company has been certified by the FCA as complying with the conditions necessary for it to enjoy the rights conferred by the EC Directive on undertakings for collective investment in transferable securities ('UCITS').
-With effect from 1 January 2021 the Company became a "UK UCITS" (a type of collective investment scheme which is authorised by the FCA as meeting the requirements under the UK provisions which implemented the UCITS Directive).

-- 1.2 The Head Office of the Company is at 10 Fenchurch Avenue, London, EC3M 5AG and is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it.
-The Company does not have any interest in immovable property or any tangible moveable property. - 1.3 The Base Currency of the Company is Pounds Sterling. - 1.4 The maximum share capital of the Company is currently £250,000,000,000 and the minimum is £100.
-Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - 1.5 Shareholders in the Company are not liable for the debts of the Company (see also section 44 Risk Factors). - The Company has been established as an 'umbrella company' (as defined in The Regulations) and therefore different Sub-funds may be formed by the ACD, subject to approval from the FCA.
-On the establishment of a new Sub-fund or share class an updated prospectus will be prepared setting out the relevant information concerning the new Sub-fund or share class.
+- 1.1 M&G Investment Funds (7) is an Open-Ended Investment Company with variable capital, incorporated in England and Wales under registered number IC000552 and authorised by the Financial Conduct Authority with effect from 29 June 2007.
+The Company has been established for unlimited duration.
+The FCA reference number for M&G Investment Funds (7) is 468225. - The Company has been certified by the FCA complying with the conditions necessary for it to enjoy the rights conferred by the EC Directive on undertakings for collective investment in transferable securities ('UCITS').
+With effect from 1 January 2021 the Company became a "UK UCITS" (a type of collective investment scheme which is authorised by the FCA as meeting the requirements under the UK provisions which implemented the UCITS Directive.). - 1.3 The Head Office of the Company is at 10 Fenchurch Avenue, London EC3M 5AG and is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it.
+The Company does not have any interest in immovable property or any tangible moveable property. - 1.4 The Base Currency of the Company is Pounds Sterling. - 1.5 The maximum share capital of the Company is currently £250,000,000,000 and the minimum is £100.
+Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - The Company has been established as an 'umbrella company' (as defined in The Regulations) and therefore different Sub-funds may be formed by the ACD, subject to approval from the FCA.
+On the establishment of a new Sub-fund or Share Class an updated Prospectus will be prepared setting out the relevant information concerning the new Sub-fund or Share Class.